krulis-martin/hpc-eval/README.md

 sandboxuser01  ALL=(ALL)       NOPASSWD:       /bin/chown -R teacher\:teacher *
 ```

 The lines are partially ready for having multiple sandbox users with different numeric suffixes ready.
-The last line needs to be either replicated, or the sandboxusers need to have a common group (then `%gruoup` syntax can be used).
+The last line needs to be either replicated, or the *sandboxusers* need to have a common group (then `%group` syntax can be used).

 **Pitfall:** All the directories on the path to a `box` directory (working directory of the evaluation) **must** be accessible by the sandbox users.
-For instance, if the hpc-eval root dir is `/home/teacher/hpc`, the `teacher` and `hpc` dirs must have either `o+x` permission, or ACLs set for sandboxuser01, for instance:
+For instance, if the `hpc-eval` root directory is `/home/teacher/hpc`, the `teacher` and `hpc` directories must have either `o+x` permission, or ACLs set for sandboxuser01, for instance:

 ```
 $> setfacl -m u:sandboxuser01:x /home/teacher